-1 Vehicles are tested at their LVW for these standards.

-2 See subsection (d)(3)(A)4. for details of 3 mg/mi PM standard phase-in.
+1 See subsection (d)(3)(A)4. for details of 3 mg/mi PM standard phase-in.

 Interim US06 Certification Standards.
 In accordance with the phase-in schedule of subsection (d)(3)(A)3., all 2026 and subsequent model year vehicles not certified to the standards in subsection (d)(3)(A)1. shall be certified to the following interim standards that are the maximum NMOG+NOx, CO, and PM exhaust emissions over the US06 test cycle for the full useful life.